Painting Watercolor Roses for Beginners

-OK, if you're still with me, you should have a gorgeous looking rose!
-Tell me you do!!
+If you're still with me, you should have a gorgeous looking rose!
+Tell me you do!

 Now that we've painted a flower we are really happy with, let's risk it all by adding some brush lettering.
 What do you think??
 (I never think to do the lettering first, it's just my way of living on the edge!)

 You may like my watercolor downloads featuring roses until you master painting your own.
 In the very least, you can use them for inspiration in painting your own.